 Only when the cruelest point has been reached, the humiliation strikes back and there is the confrontation of hurting and being hurt and that is heartbreaking to witness – the mood does not improve when a man with all his friends being dead returns to a changed country in the late 1960s which does not seem to admit his presence anymore.
 No Home Town Heroes cheering awaits him and even hippies spit in his face.
 Only guilt is left, guilt to have survived.
 Does this make it a classic anti war drama already?

 I do not think so but I respect this message, having always suspected that American army content rarely works in Europe, at least not for me.
 Is it rather a tragic jarhead romance if there is such a genre?

 The girl who the main character has been so cruel to before he went to war, barely recognizes him first.
 In the end she does though, and she is the only one, she also remembers never having heard from him again – and gives him a hug.
 And that is moving.
 The audience loves it as I can witness from the chairs before me and I smile as well.

 Dogfight – after the film and screenplay by Bob Comfort, adapted by Peter Duchan

 Score and Lyrics by Benj Pasek & Justin Paul

-Performing at Vienna’s English Theatre until March 20th, ticket prices start from 25 Euro
+Performed at Vienna’s English Theatre until March 20th, ticket prices started from 25 Euro

-Vienna’s English Theatre is in Josefsgasse 12 in 1080 Vienna, Austria, and easy to reach by public transport via U-Bahn stations Rathaus or Volkstheater and also by bus and tram
+Vienna’s English Theatre is in Josefsgasse 12 in 1080 Vienna, Austria, and easily reached by public transport via U-Bahn stations Rathaus or Volkstheater, also by bus and tram